dxatscale/sfpowerscripts/packages/sfpowerscripts-cli/README.md

                                                                                     to registry.
 If left blank, defaults to home directory

-  --scope=scope                                                                     User or Organisation scope of the NPM package
+  --scope=scope                                                                     (required for NPM) User or Organisation
+                                                                                    scope of the NPM package

 EXAMPLES
   $ sfdx sfpowerscripts:artifacts:fetch -p myreleasedefinition.yaml -f myscript.sh